kyleboas/tacticsjournal.com/contact.md

 ---
 title: Contact
 layout: page
+description: "How to get in contact with Kyle Boas, author of the Tactics Journal."
 ---

 If you have any questions, business inquiries, or just want to get in touch with me, email me at <a href="mailto:kyle@tacticsjournal.com">kyle@tacticsjournal.com</a>.